JoeAxelrod/node-server-multi-threaded/readme.md

 When running `node app.js`, the output will indicate the primary process and multiple worker processes starting up.
 For instance:

-kotlinCopy code

-`this machine has 8 CPUs Primary 11728 is running this machine has 8 CPUs Worker 11733 started ...`
+this machine has 8 CPUs
+Primary 11728 is running
+this machine has 8 CPUs
+Worker 11733 started
+...

 Note: The log "this machine has 8 CPUs" will appear multiple times due to the log being called in each worker process.